 - Reverse power protection

-Jena is a flexible waveshaper for CV and audio signals, a wavetable oscillator, a Walsh function generator, or a rhythm generator.
+Jena is a digital module that may be used as a flexible waveshaper for CV and audio signals, a wavetable oscillator, a Walsh function generator, or a rhythm generator.

 Poczdam is a binary data routing solution for the Xaoc Leibniz Subsystem.
 It facilitates manual and remote switching between two Leibniz data sources.